-1Now it came to pass in the third year of Hoshea son of Elah king of Israel that Hezekiah the son of Ahaz king of Judah began to reign.
+1Now in the third year of Hoshea son of Elah king of Israel, Hezekiah the son of Ahaz king of Judah began to reign.

 2He was 25 years old when he began to reign, and he reigned 29 years in Jerusalem, and his mother’s name was Abi the daughter of Zechariah.

 3He did what was right in the eyes of Yahweh according to all that David his father had done.

 4He removed the local shrines and broke the standing-stones and cut down the Asherah, and he broke in pieces the bronze serpent that Moses had made, for in those days the children of Israel burned incense to it, and he called it Nehushtan.

 5He trusted in Yahweh the God of Israel, so that there was none like him among all the kings of Judah that came after him, nor among those that were before him.

 6For he held fast to Yahweh; he did not depart from following him but kept his commandments, which Yahweh commanded Moses.

 7So Yahweh was with him; wherever he went he succeeded, and he rebelled against the king of Assyria and would not serve him.

 8He struck down the Philistines to Gaza and its territory, from watchtower to fortified city.

 9Now in the fourth year of king Hezekiah, which was the seventh year of Hoshea son of Elah king of Israel, Shalmaneser king of Assyria came up against Samaria and besieged it.